moh2998/nixpkgs/nixos/modules/flyingcircus/packages/fcmanage/README.rst

 The most important NixOS options in `/etc/nixos/local.nix` that control the fc.manage timers are:

+flyingcircus.agent.enable
+    Set to false to disable the timer (default: true).

 flyingcircus.agent.with-maintenance
-    Build channel updates when they arrive, but defer activation to a scheduled maintenance window.
+    Builds channel updates when they arrive, but defers activation to a scheduled maintenance window.
 Maintenance is scheduled automatically.

 flyingcircus.agent.steps
     Controls the configuration steps which are run each time the timer triggers.
     See :command:`fc-manage --help` for available options.

-flyingcircus.agent.enable
-    Turn off the fc-manage systemd timer.
-Should only be needed in rare circumstances.

 fc-resize usage